kumu/docs/guides/controls/sna-dashboard-control.md

         </tr>
         <tr>
             <td>Diameter</td>
             <td>The shortest path between the two elements that are furthest apart in a network.
-If any element in your map is completely disconnected, the diameter will be infinity ∞.</td>
+If any part of your network is completely disconnected, the diameter will be infinity ∞.</td>
         </tr>
         <tr>
             <td>Average degree</td>